dictybase-playground/refactored-slate-editor/README.md

   1. `BoldPlugin` - the exported nested function that is implemented into the editor's `plugins` array
   2. `BoldMark` - the React component that handles rendering (needs to be placed into `renderMark` for use in the editor)
   3. `BoldButton` - the React component that displays a button and uses a click handler to connect to the editor (used in our toolbar)
+- any variations of a specific plugin will be placed into nested folders (i.e. for categorized video upload, `plugins/video/youtube.js plugins/video/vimeo.js`)

 _/editor/schema_ - any schema for the editor will be placed here